greener-group/progres/README.md

 The implementation of the E(n)-equivariant GNN uses [EGNN PyTorch](https://github.com/lucidrains/egnn-pytorch).
 We also include code from [SupContrast](https://github.com/HobbitLong/SupContrast) and [Chainsaw](https://github.com/JudeWells/chainsaw).

+The Progres architecture [has been extended](https://www.biorxiv.org/content/10.1101/2025.11.18.689110v1) by another group to account for circular permutations.

 Please open issues or [get in touch](http://jgreener64.github.io) with any feedback.
 Contributions via pull requests are welcome.